edauterman/larch/README.md

 ### Figure 3 (center)

-Generate the center plot in figure 3 by running:
+Generate the center plot in figure 3 by running in `scripts/`
 ```
-python3 plot_pw.py
+python3 plot_pw.py          # < 1 min
 ```
 This script will output a plot in `larch/scripts/out_plots/plot_pw.png`.